djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 #### Economic Constants
 *insert: Discuss economic constants*

 `WITHDRAWAL_DELAY` is set to 15000 epochs to freeze a validator's funds for approximately 4 months after logout.
-This allows for a 4 month window to find and slash a validator for attempting to finalize two conflicting checkpoints.
+This allows for at least a 4 month window to identify and slash a validator for attempting to finalize two conflicting checkpoints.
+This defines the window of time with which a client must log on to sync a network due to weak subjectivity.
 ```python
 delay_in_months = (15000 epochs) * (50 blocks/epoch) * (14 seconds/block) * (1/86400 days/second) * (1/30.4 month/day)
 round(delay_in_months, 2) == 4.00